Monday, March 30, 2009

 This week's favorites are must-haves for every kitchen.
 I can guarantee that if you don't care for cooking, you will love to cook (or at least not hate it) if you have a sharp, high quality set of knives (like Wusthof) and a nice big wooden cutting board (like a Boos board).
 Almost all jobs in the kitchen can be done with these 3 knives, although a well-stocked kitchen would probably include a carving knife and fork, and perhaps a boning knife.
 And I really can't go without mentioning my Rada serrated tomato knife - you know the ones they sell at flea markets and church fundraisers for about $5.
 I love it for slicing - well - tomatoes.

 Here's the lowdown: you need a chef's knife that feels comfortable in your hand, so go to the store and hold a few to see what you like.
-My chef's knife is a Wusthof 17 cm "santoku" knife which was popularized by Rachael Ray back in the days when I liked her (she annoys the you-know-what out of me now).
+My chef's knife is a Wusthof 17 cm "santoku" knife which was popularized by Rachael Ray.
 It's a great all-purpose knife and I use it for all but the smallest jobs.
 For peeling and slicing up fruit I use a Wusthof 8 cm paring knife.
 And my latest purchase is the Wusthof 23 cm serrated knife.
-I bought this on a whim at Crate's All-Clad seconds sale and I'm so glad I did!
-I'm not sure how I lived without it.
 It slices bread like a dream! (see the recipe below).
-Keep your knives sharp by washing them by hand and using a honing stick almost every time you use it.
-I got mine from Amazon.
+Keep your knives sharp by washing them by hand and using a honing stick frequently.

 And don't forget a nice big wooden cutting board.
 Wooden cutting boards are not so hard on your knives so they'll stay sharp longer.
 I have a smaller cutting board which I use only for garlic and onions and I use my Boos board for everything else.
 It's a good idea to brush a little mineral oil on your board every so often to keep it in nice condition.
 I wash them with soap and hot water.
 Make an investment in these items and you will have them for years - you'll never be sorry!